ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 The mean value of the total number of steps taken per day (1.0766 &times; 10<sup>4</sup>) is highlighted by a vertical red line, the median (1.0766 &times; 10<sup>4</sup>) by a vertical blue line.
 The mean and the median overlap, and the peak of days with no recorded steps is gone.
 Both values have increased compared to the original data set.
-The effect on the mean, however, is much stronger.
+The increase of the mean, however, is much stronger.

 ```r
 hist(total_impsteps, breaks=11,